Eastern Musk Turtle (Sternotherus odoratus)

 by Jeff LeClere

-THREATENED.
+THREATENED and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.
-Stinkpots are secretive and rarely bask.
+Eastern musk turtles are secretive and rarely bask.
 They may be caught while fishing in the Mississippi or its backwaters.

-No subspecies of the common musk turtle (stinkpot), Sternotherus odoratus, are recognized.
+No subspecies of the eastern musk turtle, Sternotherus odoratus, are recognized.

-The stinkpot was first recorded from Iowa in 1955 (Dodge, 1956).
+The eastern musk turtle was first recorded from Iowa in 1955 (Dodge, 1956).
 Since then, a few new populations have been added.
-They become active in April, and hibernate beginning of October.
+They become active in April, and overwinter beginning of October.
 These turtles bask only very rarely and are seldom seen.
 Stinkpots are mainly nocturnal, especially in the warmest summer months.
 They are also active in the morning and at dusk.
 During the day, they bury themselves in the mud, or sleep among aquatic vegetation.
 They stay close to the water, and have very restricted overland movements, if any.
-Stinkpots have shown to dehydrate quicker than other turtles when kept dry (Ernst, 1968b).
+Eastern musk turtles have shown to dehydrate quicker than other turtles when kept dry (Ernst, 1968b).

 Male stinkpots mature at four to seven years of age and females at nine to eleven.
-Stinkpots mature at the higher end of these times in the northern parts of their range.
-Most mating activity occurs in spring, but there is evidence that stinkpots will sometimes mate in the fall and females will store sperm until ovulation in the spring.
+They mature at the higher end of these times in the northern parts of their range.
+Most mating activity occurs in spring, but there is evidence that they will sometimes mate in the fall and females will store sperm until ovulation in the spring.

-Stinkpots consume mostly animal proteins when young, but as adults they tend to be omnivorous.
+Eastern musk turtles consume mostly animal proteins when young, but as adults they tend to be omnivorous.
 Prey consumed are insects, crayfish, snails, fish, tadpoles, and nearly anything it can catch.
-Stinkpots feed off the bottom of their marshy homes.
+They feed off the bottom of their marshy homes.
 They find their food by scent.
 Stinkpots are not fast, powerful swimmers.
 Therefore, it is unlikely that the fish and other fast moving prey are captured alive by these turtles.
 They are probably found dead; many references state that these turtles are scavengers.
 I have seen a group of stinkpots feeding on the carrion of a drowned nutria in Louisiana.
 These turtles are often caught while fishing.
 If you capture a stinkpot while fishing in Iowa, try remove it with as little damage to the turtle as possible.
-If you have a camera handy, take some pictures and report it to the DNR or us.
+Take some pictures and report it to the DNR or us.